NATURE OF WORK

 Performs duties of the Division Director in his/her absence.

 Confers with county officials, contractors, vendors, port customers, government officials, labor organizations, regulatory agencies and the general public regarding divisional operations; attends professional meetings.

 Performs related work as required.

 KNOWLEDGE, ABILITIES AND SKILLS

 Thorough knowledge of the current principles, practices and procedures of marine transportation and port management including those relating to cargo, cruise, petroleum and port maintenance.

 Considerable knowledge of the applicable laws, regulations and procedures related to marine transportation, port maintenance, and safety.

 Considerable knowledge of the principles, practices and procedures of supervision, organization, and administration.

 Considerable knowledge of budget preparation and administration.

 Ability to plan, implement and coordinate technical and administrative programs, meetings and presentations including those relative to ship scheduling, berthing and port maintenance.

-Abilities to analyze facts and exercise sound judgment in decision making.
+Abilities to analyze facts, policy, technical issues and exercise sound judgment in decision making.